 Fees and Rebates

-Medicare rebates are available for eligible clients with a valid referral, and support attendance both in-person and via telehealth.
+Clients are not required to have a referral to see a psychologist or dietitian.
+However, Medicare rebates are available for eligible clients with a valid referral from a medical professional (GP/Psychiatrist/Paediatrician), and support attendance both in-person and via telehealth.
 All our clinicians are able to offer rebates under Medicare according to their qualification.
-To be valid, a referral needs to be in place before to your first session.
-Please feel free to fax or email this to us in advance if it is already in place.

 Mental Health Care Plan (MHCP)

-- A mental health care plan provides up to 10 sessions per calendar year.
-After your 6th session, you will need to see your referring GP for a re-referral letter, in order to claim the remaining 4 sessions.
+• A mental health care plan provides up to 10 sessions per calendar year.

 Eating Disorder Plan (EDP)

-- In order to access more than 20 sessions under an EDP, you will need to see a Psychiatrist or Paediatrician for a specialist review; this can occur any time between session 1-20.
+• In addition to the above, and in order to access more than 20 sessions under an EDP, you will need to see a Psychiatrist or Paediatrician for a specialist review; this can occur any time between session 1-20.
 As there can be lengthy wait times to see a specialist, we recommend making an appointment for the specialist review when your EDP is developed.
+Our admin staff will be happy to provide a list of possible specialists if you don’t have one.

 Tips on Managing Medicare Referrals

-You will need to bring both your doctor’s letter of referral, and a copy of the plan to your first appointment at EBPW.
+As above, you will need to send the doctor’s letter of referral, and a copy of the plan if you have it, to our Admin team 3 days before your first session

 For anyone electing to attend sessions privately, (i.e. not under Medicare), you will not need to provide a referral to see a clinician.